GlitchMill/tunarr/README.md

 - 🖇️ Handles multiple file formats: `.mp3`, `.flac`, `.aac`, `.ogg`, and `.m4a`.
 - 🔄 Falls back to using the artist's name if the album artist is not available.
 - 🔄 Uses a default name if both album and artist are missing.
+- 🌐 Includes a web interface for easier interaction and album browsing.

 ## Getting Started 🚀